now-i-know-my-abcd/docs/docs/intro.md

-# Welcome to your Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+# Now I Know My ABCD

+This is a 2022 [Neurohackademy](https://neurohackademy.org/) hackathon project.

+Its purpose is to centralize helpful resources, bug fixes, tutorial vignettes, and other information for users of the [ABCD dataset.](https://abcdstudy.org/scientists/data-sharing/)

 Check out the content pages bundled with this sample book to see more.